 Outsourced fulfillment is more efficient for large or fast-growing Shopify stores, which need space to distribute inventory, resources to keep up with orders, and intelligent shipping software to avoid mistakes.

 For example, you’ll want seamless inventory management and strategic stock distribution.

-An additional benefit to outsourcing fulfillment, when you use a multi-channel partner (like Deliverr), is you only have to send your inventory into one warehouse network and you get coverage (and nationwide 2-day shipping) across all your sales channels.
+An additional benefit to outsourcing fulfillment, when you use a multi-channel partner, is you only have to send your inventory into one warehouse network and you get coverage (and nationwide 2-day shipping) across all your sales channels.

 The closer your inventory sits to end customers, the less distance it must travel, allowing you to use cheaper shipping services.

 Ideally, you want a wide network of warehouses to cover nationwide demand and place your inventory across the country so you can offer 2-day shipping no matter which zipcode your buyers are in.

 If you can’t achieve this in-house, look for a fulfillment service with a network of warehouses across the country and intelligent distribution software that places inventory based on historical demand.

 Alternatively, you can offer 2-day shipping in select locations—or, if you’re feeling extra competitive, offer next-day delivery to customers closest to your warehouses.

 Offering 2-day shipping regardless of buyer location and your warehouse network is a fast way to burn through money—or customer satisfaction with late deliveries.